 2. Boil the pork belly

-Place the pork belly on the stove over high heat and bring to a boil.
-Allow the pork belly to boil for 5 minutes.
+Cover the pot of pork belly and place it on the stove over high heat, bringing it to a boil.
+After reaching full boil, remove cover and boil for 5 minutes.

 3. Assemble your ingredients

 While the pork is coming to a boil, assemble your ingredients.
 Combine them and mix thoroughly.